 The upper fits snugly around the foot to provide some support.
 The fit is adjustable thanks to the shoe's lacing

-Another element of the Transcend that provides some support are the Guide Rails.
+Another element of the Transcend that provides some support is the Guide Rails.
 The side rails stop overpronation in its tracks.
 The midsole also offers some degree of support.
 The firm cushioning ensures runners have a stable platform to run on.
 The outsole of the Transcend also helps to keep runners grounded since the rubber material covers the entire sole to provide the best traction.

 The Brooks Transcend's outsole is made of fairly tough carbon rubber.
 The material covers the entire sole and helps to provide traction to the wearer.
 The shoe is not meant for surfaces other than pavement (except indoor running or track running).
 The flat treads do not provide enough grip for runners to use the shoe on technical trails